GoogleChrome/developer.chrome.com/site/en/blog/cookie-countdown-2023oct/index.md

 In our previous major milestone, we launched a range of APIs providing a privacy-focused alternative to today’s status quo for use cases like identity, advertising, and fraud detection.
 With alternatives in place, we can now move on to beginning to phase out third-party cookies.

-In this "cookie countdown" series we will take you through the timeline and immediate actions you can take to ensure your sites are prepared.
+In this [Cookie Countdown series](/tags/cookie-countdown/) we will take you through the timeline and immediate actions you can take to ensure your sites are prepared.

 ## 1% third-party cookie deprecation and Chrome-facilitated testing {: #chrome-testing }

 On the [privacysandbox.com timeline](https://privacysandbox.com/open-web/#the-privacy-sandbox-timeline) you can see two milestones approaching in Q4 2023 and Q1 2024 as part of [Chrome-facilitated testing](/docs/privacy-sandbox/chrome-testing/) modes.
 This testing is primarily for organizations testing the Privacy Sandbox relevance and measurement APIs, however as part of this we will be disabling third-party cookies for 1% of Chrome Stable users.

-**TODO: INSERT IMAGE**
+{% Img src="image/VWw0b3pM7jdugTkwI6Y81n6f5Yc2/Fl3J3HIW22U710lVSgtu.png", alt="Timeline for third-party cookie depraction.
+As part of Chrome-facilitated testing, the opt-in testing with labels mode starts in Q4 2023 and the 1% 3PC deprecation mode starts in Q1 2024.
+Both continue through to mid-Q3 2024 when the third-party cookie phaseout starts.", width="800", height="276" %}

 This means that from the start of 2024, you can expect to see an increased portion of Chrome users on your site with third-party cookies disabled even if you are not actively participating in the Chrome-facilitated testing.